spacetelescope/stsci.tools/doc/source/teal_guide.rst

 Parameter Validation Rules
 --------------------------
-The type for the parameter values, along with the definition of any range of valid values, get defined in the second configobj file: the configobj specification (configspec) file or `cfgspc` file.
+The type for the parameter values, along with the definition of any range of valid values, is defined in the second configobj file: the configobj specification (configspec) file or `cfgspc` file.
 This file can also provide rules for how the GUI should respond to input values as well, turning the TEAL GUI into an active assistant for the user when editing large or complex sets of parameters.

 For this example, we have a very basic set of parameters to define without any advance logic required.
 TEAL provides validators for a wide range of parameter types, including: